CheWeiChang1992/My_Personal_Notes/My_RDA_Recipe.md

 >
 > Thanks for your interest in our paper.
 I apologize that the supplement is not available online - I've repeatedly requested that the journal add it, but they have yet to do so.
 >
 > I've attached it here.
-However, please note that ***my recent (still unpublished) work has indicated that MEMs are a very conservative approach to correcting for population structure in RDA*** - and that using PCs uncorrelated with your environmental predictors may be a better way to proceed.
+However, please note that ***my recent (still unpublished) work has indicated that MEMs are a very conservative approach to correcting for population structure in RDA*** - and that ***using PCs uncorrelated with your environmental predictors may be a better way to proceed.***
 >
 > If you do want to use MEMs, I would not necessarily recommend using the MEM calculation approach we used in the paper - it may work well for your data set and sampling design, but ***customizing the MEM approach based on your data set is the best approach.
 See this recent paper on optimizing the spatial weighting matrix (attached) with excellent supplementary tutorial (with R code, also attached) to use some newer approaches to choosing the best MEM selection approach.*** For example, with clustered sampling designs, I find that the PCNM method for MEMs works best at finding the largest scale spatial eigenvectors.
 >
 > Best,
 > Brenna

-In the suggestion of Dr. Forester, the MEM approach used in their previous study is very conservative, and she would recommend to customize the spatial weighting matrix used for correction.
+In the suggestion of Dr. Forester, the MEM approach used in their previous study is very conservative, and she would recommend:
+**1. customizing the spatial weighting matrix used for correction.**
+**2. using PCs uncorrelated to environmental variables is another good option.**

 # What is partial RDA?